antmicro/meta-antmicro/system-releases/rdfm-unmatched-demo/README.md

 PARALLEL_MAKE="-j $(nproc)" BB_NUMBER_THREADS="$(nproc)" MACHINE="unmatched" bitbake rdfm-image-minimal rdfm-image-upgraded
 ```

-### Writing image
+### Writing the image
 When the build process is complete, the resulting image will be stored in the `build/tmp/deploy/images/unmatched` directory.
-The built `.flash.sdimg` image can be written to a uSD card and later runned on board.
+The built `.flash.sdimg` image can be written to a uSD card and ran on board.
-> Be very careful while picking /dev/sdX device!
+> :warning: Be careful while picking /dev/sdX device!
 Look at dmesg, lsblk, blkid, GNOME Disks, etc.
 > before and after plugging in your uSD card to find a proper device.

-Unmount all mounted partitions from uSD card and write the image:
+Unmount all mounted partitions from the uSD card and write the image:
 ```
 cd tmp/deploy/images/unmatched
 sudo dd if=rdfm-image-minimal-unmatched.flash.sdimg of=/dev/sdX bs=512K iflag=fullblock oflag=direct conv=fsync status=progress
 ```

-After a successful image writing to a uSD, set the HiFive Unmatched `MSEL` to state allowing boot using U-Boot SPL, OpenSBI, U-Boot:
+Once written, set the HiFive Unmatched `MSEL` to a state allowing boot using U-Boot SPL, OpenSBI, U-Boot:
 ```
  +----------> CHIPIDSEL
  | +--------> MSEL3